 Lh = 19.56 (round it up to 19.6)

-- Draw a line that is parallel to the SHR line on step 2, but that runs across our entering air conditions and keep going until it intercepts the supply air enthalpy drawn on step 4.
-This is the process line for the current SHR, at this intercept find our supply air characteristics.
+- Draw a line that is parallel to the SHR line on step 2, but that runs across our entering air conditions.
+Keep going until it intercepts the supply air enthalpy drawn on step 4.
+This is the process line for the current SHR; at this intercept, find our supply air characteristics.